The Shops at Willow Bend

-The Shops at Willow Bend, sometimes referred to as Willow Bend Mall, is a shopping mall located in Plano, Texas, with over 125 stores and three anchor stores.
+The Shops at Willow Bend, sometimes referred to as Willow Bend Mall, is a shopping mall located in Plano, Texas, with 61 stores and three anchor stores.
+The mall features the traditional retailers Dillard's, Neiman Marcus, and Crate & Barrel, in addition to the Crayola Experience and Equinox.
+It currently features several additional prominent specialty retailers such as Brooks Brothers, J. Jill, Johnston & Murphy and Allen Edmonds.
 It is located at the intersection of West Park Boulevard (Farm to Market Road 544) and Dallas North Tollway in West Plano.

 History

-The mall first opened on August 3, 2001, with about 75% occupancy and four anchor stores.
+The Shops at Willow Bend opened on August 3, 2001, with occupancy near 75% and four anchor stores: Foley's, Lord & Taylor, Neiman Marcus, and Dillard's.
+An estimated 250,000 visitors showed up to the mall during its opening weekend.
 It faced several challenges from the beginning.
-The luxury mall opened shortly before the September 11 attacks when nationwide retail sales slowed considerably.
-Stonebriar Centre previously opened less than a year before on August 4, 2000, just a few miles north in nearby Frisco.
+The mall opened shortly before the September 11 attacks when nationwide retail sales slowed considerably.
+In addition to Galleria Dallas, located under 10 miles to the south, Stonebriar Centre previously opened less than a year before on August 4, 2000, just a few miles north in nearby Frisco.
 Stonebriar was also considerably larger, offered more amenities and entertainment such as a movie theater and ice rink, and offered a wider selection of shops and restaurants with broad appeal.
+Meanwhile, the Galleria Dallas, seven miles to the south, was already an established high end mall with broad appeal, including high end tenants such as Saks Fifth Avenue.
 The collapse of the telecom corridor to the east of the centers trade area further hampered the mall’s performance.

 The mall was developed and originally managed by Taubman Centers, which was highly selective in accepting tenants.
-Despite being designed as a regional shopping center with over 1500000 sqft of space, management originally planned to limit the focus of Willow Bend shoppers to upscale luxury fashion that would appeal to an affluent female clientele.
+Despite being designed as a regional shopping center with over 1500000 sqft of space, management originally planned to limit the focus of Willow Bend shoppers to upscale stores which would appeal to an affluent clientele.
 The four original anchor stores were Dillard's, Foley's, Lord & Taylor, and Neiman Marcus.
 The Lord & Taylor and Neiman Marcus stores were replacements for those at the since-demolished Prestonwood Town Center in north Dallas.
-Original tenants included several luxury shops such as Escada, Bruno Magli, Burberry, Armani Collezioni, Montblanc, Nicole Miller, Diesel, D&G, and Loro Piana among others, all of which were eventually closed and replaced with chain stores of somewhat broader appeal, including the Apple Store.

 In 2004, Saks Fifth Avenue was added as a fifth anchor.
-Later that year the total number of anchor stores dropped to four as Lord & Taylor closed its location, citing a weak and competitive regional marketplace.
+By 2005, Lord & Taylor shuttered entirely.